 - breast or nipple pain

-- swelling, irritation, or color change of the breast or nipple
+- swelling, irritation, or color changes of the breast or nipple

-- a new mole or change in an existing breast or nipple mole
+- a new mole or a change in an existing breast or nipple mole

 - a sore on the breast or nipple that will not heal

-- tender or enlarged glands under the arm or in the neck area
+- tender or enlarged lymph nodes under the arm or in the neck area

 - nipple discharge